WHusssain937/Milestone-Project-4/testing.md

 Websites & Devices Testing

-This site was tested on multiple devices varying different sizes and also on multiple browsers.
+This site was tested on multiple devices varying different sizes and also on multiple browsers successfullly.

 Web Browers:
 Google Chrome